verifykit/verifykit-sdk-php/EmailSDK.md

     }
 }
 ```
 ##### Also after we receive the user mail from your side, we forward the user verification details to the callback url you provide.
-Example data structure for a response you will receive on your callback url is given below.
+Example data structure for the response you will receive on your callback url is given below. "reference" value of the response is the same value as both the "reference" value you receive in the response data of /start-email request and the "reference" parameter you use to send /check-email request. "reference" is the unique identification parameter for each verification which helps you match the user data we send with the ongoing verification on your side.
 ##### Example response body
 ```json
 {